rasmusfl0e/postpwn/README.md

 Postpone initialization of components until they are in the viewport.

-Make plugins (consisting of a name, selector and an init function) and register them on the `postpwn` object.
+Make plugins and register them on the `postpwn` object.

 **NB:** Does not handle horizontal scrolling.